-We have audited the financial statements of VPI Canadian Balanced Pool (the Entity), which comprise the:
+We have audited the financial statements of VPI Canadian Balanced Pool (the Entity), which comprise:

-- statements of financial position as at December 31, 2022 and December 31, 2021; - statements of comprehensive income (loss) for the years then ended; - statements of changes in net assets attributable to holders of redeemable units for the years then ended; - statements of cash flows for the years then ended; and - notes to the financial statements, including a summary of significant accounting policies (herein after referred to as the financial statements).
+- the statements of financial position as at December 31, 2023 and December 31, 2022; - the statements of comprehensive income (loss) for the years then ended; - the statements of changes in net assets attributable to holders of redeemable units for the years then ended; - the statements of cash flows for the years then ended; and - and notes to the financial statements, including a summary of material accounting policy information (herein after referred to as the financial statements).

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2022 and December 31, 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2023 and December 31, 2022, and its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards.